erickMunz/guia/src/pages/vim/useful-commands/index.md

 When in normal mode (press the `escape` key to make sure), you can search for any term in the document by typing `/`, followed by the term you're looking for, and then pressing `enter`.
 For example, type `/hello` and press `enter` to search for the word "hello" in the current file.

 You can skip to the next occurrence of your search term by pressing `n`, or the previous occurrence by pressing `N`.

-If you want to highlight all the search matches type `:set hlsearch` or use the abbreviated command `:set hls`.

 ## Pasting blocks of code